jsbnr/nr-synthetic-dns-checker/readme.md

 As the proejct requires a custom node module the script has to run in a private minion which has the module available.
 An example is included.

+Some domains might need fixing up to deal with their response format which appears to vary.

 For the insert into New Relic to work you will need an insert key.